dmitriz/cpsfy/DOCUMENTATION.md

 A very useful and realistic example of this functionality would be, when the server sent an error but then eventually managed to deliver the data.
-That would be impossible to implement with Promises.
+That would be impossible to easily implement with Promises.

 Back to our example,
 we now want to use the output for the next CPS computation: